aryakaul/baby-name-game/README.md

 # Rank guesses for a baby name!

 Do you have a friend who is having a baby?
-Are the friends of that friend interested in guessing the name of their future child?
-Are the friends of that friend interested in having a logical alignment-based score to see whose guess was closest to the real baby name?
+Are the friends of that friend interested in guessing the name of the future child?
+Are the friends of that friend interested in having a logical alignment-based score to see whose guess was the closest to the actual baby name?

 You are in luck!